-Ride to gorgeously glorious Butchart Gardens.
+Ride to gorgeous Butchart Gardens.
 Explore!

 Explore Victoria, or take a morning ride along the coast or an inland paved bike trail - your choice.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
-If you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.
+Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.